 Industries that have a requirement to track their product movements via batches, whether it is legislated or based on a need for mature supply chain economics, find it difficult to perform these tasks in an efficient manner.

-Why the Inefficiency?
+Why The Product Inefficiency?

 They battle to track batches, serial numbers or handling units/packages across the various disparate systems that are involved in the supply chain.
 Multiple systems come into play, and generally, any solutions that may be available to provide for the tracking of these objects are bound to one system and one system only.